 The STAR provides learning experiences that link to students' needs and transitions them into tertiary study.
 Courses may be within the school (such as Barista, First Aid, or online like some first year University courses.)
-See Mrs Bailey, or Mrs Wilson for any requests.
+See Mrs Wilson for any requests.